leapcode/bitmask_bundler/README.md

 * (optional) configure `sudo` for your non-root user,
 * patience.

-The script uses `sudo` which is installed by default on Debian, but you need to configure your non-root user to be able to use `sudo`.
+The script uses `sudo` which is installed on most Debian systems, but you need to configure your non-root user to be able to use `sudo`.

 Edit the `/etc/sudoers` file and add this line at the bottom:
 `leap ALL=NOPASSWD: ALL`